odedlaz/oded.dev/source/_posts/SSH-GlobalProtect.md

 127.0.0.1          127.0.0.1          UH           lo0
 ```

-I truncated some values, but the gist is: anything that belongs to localhost -> use the `lo0` interface and everything else go to the default, which is `10.0.0.1`.
+I truncated some values, but the gist is: any traffic going to 127.0.0.0/8 (255.0.0.0) -> use the `lo0` interface, and everything else go to the default, which is `en0` or `10.0.0.1`.
 If I turn on the VPN, a new virtual network device appears (a.k.a: [tun device](https://en.wikipedia.org/wiki/TUN/TAP)) and many (many!) more routes show up:

 ```bash
 $ netstat -rn